chris-sanders/chris-sanders.github.io/about.md

 I'm a big fan of software that will just *do the right thing*&trade; and I'm sure the blog posts will reflect that.
-Even when covering complex topics I try to provide an out of box example that is opinionated to get you started quickly.
+Even when covering complex topics I try to provide an out of box example that will get you started quickly.

 ## About me